irjudson/cli/README.md

 # Nitrogen CLI

 Provides a command line interface to the Nitrogen service.
+The command line interface is still very basic and a work in progress.
+Pull requests appreciated!

 ## Nitrogen Project